jtpcode/ot-harjoitustyo/README.md

 # Ohjelmistotekniikka, harjoitustyö

+The application is designed to manage Magic: The Gathering cards.
+It allows users to maintain a digital archive of their physical cards and perform various searches based on attributes such as card colors or mana costs.
+Cards are retrieved through the Scryfall.com API.
+The application supports multiple users, each of whom must register to access the system.

 ## Note on Python Version

 The application's functionality has been tested with Python version `3.13`.
 Issues may arise, when using older Python versions.